thomasWeise/aitoa/book/metaheuristics/simulatedAnnealing/README.md

 Simulated Annealing (SA)&nbsp;[@KGV1983OBSA; @C1985TATTTSPAESA; @DPSW1982MCTICO; @P1970AMCMFTASOCTOCOP] is a local search which provides another approach to escape local optima&nbsp;[@WGOEB; @S2003ITSSAO].
 The algorithm is inspired by the idea of simulating the thermodynamic process of *annealing* using statistical mechanics, hence the naming&nbsp;[@MRRTT1953EOSCBFCM].
-Instead of restarting the algorithm when reaching a local optima, it tries to preserve the parts of the current best solution by permitting search steps towards worsening objective values.
+Instead of restarting the algorithm when reaching a local optimum, it tries to preserve the parts of the current best solution by permitting search steps towards worsening objective values.
 This algorithm therefore introduces three principles:

 1. Worse candidate solutions are sometimes accepted, too.
-2. The probability&nbsp;$P$ of accepting them is decreases with increasing differences&nbsp;$\Delta E$ of the objective values to the current best solution.
+2. The probability&nbsp;$P$ of accepting them is decreases with increasing differences&nbsp;$\Delta E$ of their objective values to the current best solution.
 3. The probability also decreases with the number of performed search steps.

 This basic idea is realized as follows.